 Communication, communication, communication – that’s the key to building strong, trusting relationships with parents.
 They want to know A) that they’ll stay informed about important events and camp information and B) that they can stay connected to their kiddos during camp.
 Apart from email and social media, how do you get the word out?

 - Video FAQs: Campers and families prefer to watch videos about the camp experience – rather than just reading a brochure.
-So create a series of videos that answers parent’s most common questions.
+Use this to create a series of videos that answer parent’s most common questions.

 Programming is just as important to kids as it is to parents.
 But both have different expectations about it.
 Kids will look for fun and excitement, while parents want to see safety and kids learning skills.
 The good news: You can highlight both in your videos.